TomW1605/openaudible/README.md

 This is a fork of the master repository as of version 1.2.3.
 As such it is missing many of the features of the original program however i have made changes to make it more useful for Australian users.
 There are other changes but i really can't be bothered listing them so if you want to know then download and compile the code and see for your self.

 # TODO
- - Check captcha support (fix image not displaying)
+ - [ ] Check captcha support (fix image not displaying)
- - Add series (customizable if cant get from audible)
+ - [ ] Add series (customizable if can’t get from audible)
- - Make table headings customizable
+ - [ ] Make table headings customizable
- - Make book info feilds customizable
+ - [ ] Make book info fields customizable
- - Look at description vs summary
+ - [ ] Look at description vs summary
- - Look at MP3 chapters
+ - [ ] Look at MP3 chapters
+ - [ ] click on image to see bigger image
+ - [ ] trim "Audible hopes you enjoyed this program" from the end of the mp3 files
+ - [ ] option to trim first chapter from mp3 (sometimes contains annoying legal stuff)
+ - [ ] minimise to tray when converting/downloading
+ - [ ] notification when finished conversion/download

 # OpenAudible
 An open source desktop application for downloading and managing your Audible audiobooks.